-Dawson Heritage Foundation Library & Center for Medical Informatics
+Dawson Heritage Foundation Library

-The mission of the Dawson Library is to provide a dynamic, learner-centered environment while serving the informational and research needs of the KCU community.
+The mission of the Dawson Library is to provide a dynamic, learnercentered environment while serving the informational and research needs of the KCU community.
 Library staff is available to assist with access to information resources, library services and information literacy instruction.